HOW TO APPLY FOR TUITION REIMBURSEMENT

-The Board provides $120,000 per year for the purpose of reimbursing members for graduate course work tuition.7 For the purpose of this provision, each year will begin on September 1 and conclude on August 31.
+The Board provides $160,000 per year for the purpose of reimbursing members for graduate coursework tuition.7 For the purpose of this provision, each year will begin on September 1 and conclude on August 31.
 Unused funds are carried forward.
-The tuition reimbursement program is administered by the district and the Association per a mutually agreed upon procedure.
+The tuition reimbursement program is administered by the district and the Association per mutually agreed upon procedure.
 Members who do not receive fee authorization through the provisions of Article 16.2 will receive first priority in the distribution of tuition reimbursement funds.
-Members who have less than five years of work experience in the Worthington City School District and who voluntarily resign their position shall be required to reimburse the district for any tuition reimbursement funds they received during their last year of employment.
+Members with less than five years of work experience in the Worthington City School District and who voluntarily resign their position shall be required to reimburse the district for any tuition reimbursement funds they received during their last year of employment.

-- Tuition reimbursement fund will be allocated three times per year, based on the previous year's demand for each reimbursement period.
+- The tuition reimbursement fund will be allocated three times per year, based on the previous year's demand for each reimbursement period.
 For example, more money is allocated toward summer reimbursement because that is when demand is highest.

 - The division of the fund between terms each year will be adjusted based on observed patterns of demand.
 Online, video and other accredited distance-learning courses are reimbursed based on the term the course is completed.

-- Tuition reimbursement will be provided to each recipient on a formula basis per hour, specifically up to 75% of member's actual tuition subject to the availability of funds for that period.
-There will be no distinction in quarter hours and semester hours in determining reimbursement per hour.
+- Tuition reimbursement will be provided to each recipient on a formula basis per hour.
+There will be no distinction between quarter and semester hours in determining reimbursement per hour.

 - Note that reimbursement is based on the member's net tuition cost.
 Scholarships, stipends, and other forms of reimbursement are deducted from the gross tuition cost before calculating the amount of reimbursement.
 Also, courses are sometimes offered in conjunction with conferences or workshops or have other fees connected to them.
 In these cases, only the actual tuition paid to the university for graduate credit is eligible for reimbursement, NOT registration fees for the conference or workshop, materials fees, or other non-tuition costs.*

-- Reimbursement in any given term will be allocated to all who apply on an hour-by-hour basis until all funds have been allocated.
-Members who are granted fee waivers will not get reimbursed for those hours – no double dipping.
+- Reimbursement in any given term will be allocated to all who apply on an hour-by-hour basis until all funds have been issued.
+Members who are granted fee waivers will not get reimbursed for those hours – no double-dipping.